vuggy17/electron-vite/README.md

 To use this tool, you will need a Windows machine with the .NET Framework 4.5 or later installed.
 You can download the latest version of the .NET Framework from the Microsoft website.

 You also need C++ installed
+Plus, You have to install Visual studio 2022 which will be use to install desktop development with C++ workload, then install window SDK 10.0.22621 inside that workload

 To get started with the tool, follow these steps:
 1. Download the latest release of the tool from the project's GitHub repository.